VaishnaviNandakumar/flask-registration-templates/README.md

 ### To Use

-1. Set up a virtual environment and install dependencies
+Set up a virtual environment and install dependencies
 ```
 pip install -r requirements.txt
 ```

 #### Initial Setup

-2. For SQL database, create a table in MySQL and add required information in the .env file. <br>
-A sample file is given for referenced.
+For SQL database, create a table in MySQL and add required information in the .env file.
+A sample file is given for reference.
 It can be initally set up like the following.
 ```
 cd sql
 python app.py --t template1 --u root --p samplepw --h localhost --db tablename --s skey
 ```

-3. For NoSQL database, add the connection string to userClass.py.
+For a NoSQL database, intialize the .env file with the requried information.
 ```
 cd mongo
-python app.py --t template2
+python app.py --t template1 --c connection_string --s sskey
 ```

-4. Once the .env file is set, the application can be run by going to the required directory.
+Once the .env file is set, the application can be run by going to the required directory.
 ```
 python app.py
 ```